We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Vitamin B-12 plays an essential role in a person’s health.
-A lack of vitamin B-12 in a person’s diet can adversely affect their physical and mental health.
+Vegetarian and vegan sources of vitamin B-12 can include fortified plant-based milks, fortified cereals, and nutritional yeasts.

 Vegetarians and vegans must take particular care to consume enough vitamin B-12, as it is mainly found in meat, eggs, and dairy products.
 Therefore, it is more likely a vegan or vegetarian will develop a vitamin B-12 deficiency.